 It’s been almost thirty years since I played golf.
 I don’t have that kind of time or money.

 So I got a little nervous last week when my friend Eric invited me to his country club in Los Angeles.
-I found myself looking for an out even though there was every reason to say yes – he’s helping me network for business, he’s picking up the tab, and my parents live nearby so I’ll be able to visit them on my way home.
+I found myself looking for an out, even though there was every reason to say yes – he’s helping me network for business, he’s picking up the tab, and my parents live nearby so I can visit them on my way home.

 But saying yes means I have to relearn the game.
 In two weeks.